NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Data_Submission_Walkthrough.md

 The GDC Data Portal supports the use of annotations for any submitted entity or file.
 An annotation entity may include comments about why particular patients or samples are not present or why they may exhibit critical differences from others.
 Annotations include information that cannot be submitted to the GDC through other existing nodes or properties.

-If a submitter would like to create an annotation please contact the GDC Support Team (support@nci-gdc.datacommons.io).
+If a submitter would like to create an annotation, please contact the GDC Support Team (support@nci-gdc.datacommons.io).

 ## Deleting Submitted Entities